pypa/cibuildwheel/docs/options.md

     test-groups = ["test", "qt"]
     ```

-    In configuration files, you can use an inline array, and the items will be joined with a comma.
+    In configuration files, you can use an inline array, and the items will be joined with a space.

 ### `CIBW_TEST_SKIP` {: #test-skip}
 > Skip running tests on some builds